hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 - If key backups are required, implementers must ensure that any backup mechanism can not lead to re-using a previously used OTS key.

-The purpose of this document is to present, recall, and discuss various strategies for a correct state and backup management for Stateful HBS.
+The following sections present, recall, and discuss various strategies for a correct state and backup management for Stateful HBS.

 ## When are Stateful HBS appropriate?